CoNET-project/CoNET-Document/content/main/05-fixing-improving.md

 title: "Improvements and adjustments"
 metaTitle: "Improvements and adjustments"
 metaDescription: "Steps for fix and improve the gatsby site"
-menus: main # identifier of menu container
+menus: "main" # identifier of menu container
-weight: 6
+weight: "5"
 ---

 # Fixing the navigation